 - Scholarship Requirements

 A limited number of merit based scholarships are available for the Summer program.
 The scholarship award is $2,400 and covers tuition only.
 Only students that submit the scholarship requirements will be considered for scholarship.
 Materials submitted cannot be returned, please do not submit original samples.
 Students who apply for the scholarship and are selected for an award will be notified approximately two weeks after the scholarship deadline.
 All scholarship applicants will be notified of the decision via email.
 If you have not received an email by 5.25.2015, please email firstname.lastname@example.org for details.
 The tuition award will be sent as a check in the student's name to the address provided during the registration process.
 We recommend that you send your materials in a trackable method, in order to verify receipt of your materials.
 Please email email@example.com with questions or follow up.

 - A brief written statement discussing your personal or professional goals and how pursuing study in art & design will help you to meet these goals.

-- Film students Option A: Please submit a DVD with a promotional reel or preview of you as a filmmaker.
-Promotional reel should be no more then 3 minutes in length.
-Edit your best scenes into a cohesive promotional reel of highlights, include music that suits your images and your personality as a filmmaker.
+- Film students Option A: Please email email@example.com a link to your promotional online reel and preview of you as a filmmaker.
+The promotional reel should be no more then 2 minutes in length.
+Edit your best scenes into a cohesive collection of highlights of your best scenes, include music that suits your imagery and your personality as a filmmaker.
+A DVD including student details may also be mailed.

 - Film students Option B: Please submit a short story (approximately 2 pages in length) that you would like to film during the high school program.
 The essay may be written in Word and copied to the body of an email and sent to firstname.lastname@example.org.